 Work out with a buddy

 Although we can no longer enjoy the indoor gym facilities, we can head out to a park with a friend and work out with a buddy.
 Take your own equipment, find a great space in a park with enough space and you’ll wonder why you hadn’t thought of it sooner.
-Or if cycling is more your thing, you can still cycle with one other person, which gives you the opportunity to discover the island once again by trying new cycling locations each time you meet in you Singapore groups of two.
+Or if cycling is more your thing, you can still cycle with one other person, which gives you the opportunity to discover the island once again by trying new cycling locations each time you meet in your Singapore groups of two.
+It is all about keeping healthy physically and mentally during these new restrictions.

 Coffee catchups don’t have to stop